alexdelorenzo/mpris_server/README.md

 If you choose to reimplement its methods, call `emit_changes()` with a `List[str]` of [properties](https://specifications.freedesktop.org/mpris-spec/2.2/Player_Interface.html) that changed.

-Integrate the adapter with your application to listen for changes in your media player that DBus needs to know about.
+Integrate the adapter with your application to emitmpris = Server('MyMedia', adapter=my_adapter) changes in your media player that DBus needs to know about.
 For example, if the user pauses the media player, be sure to call `EventAdapter.on_playpause()` in the app.
 DBus won't know about the change otherwise.

 ### Create the Server and Publish
 Create an instance of `server.Server`, pass it an instance of your `MprisAdapter`, and call `publish()` to publish your media player via DBus.